DoubleDeez/MDFramework/README.md

 #### Server
 Server functions can only be called from the Server itself or from the network owner of the Node (the server by default).
 Server functions are a good way for a client to get data to the server, usually from the `MDPlayer` class, as each client is the network owner of an `MDPlayer` instance.
+To mark a function as a Server function, give it the attribute: `[MDRpc(RPCType.Server)]`.

 #### Client
 Client functions can only be called from the Server and are sent to the network owner of the RPCs object.
 For example, the server could notify the player that they died via a Client function on `MDPlayer`.
+To mark a function as a Client function, give it the attribute: `[MDRpc(RPCType.Client)]`.

 #### Broadcast
 Broadcast functions can only be called from the Server and are sent to every client and triggered on server and clients instances of the RPCs object.
+To mark a function as a Broadcast function, give it the attribute: `[MDRpc(RPCType.Broadcast)]`.

 ### Field Replication
 Setting up replicating has a similar pattern to setting up console commands.
 Any field on a `Node` class marked with the `MDReplicated()` attribute can be replicated.
 The registered `Node` **must** have its name set before being registered, and the name must be the same on the server and all clients as this is how `MDReplicator` determines where to send replicated data.
 Fields are always reliably replicated, although order isn't necessarily guaranteed since all fields are replicated as a post-process - they are not sent out as soon as you assign the variable.
+Replicated fields are automatically registered when a node is added to the tree.

 To register your `MDReplicated()` fields on your node, call `this.RegisterReplicatedFields();`, ideally in your `_Ready()` function.

 **Note:** Only the server can set the value of replicated values.
 Values set by the client will not be replicated.
 If you want the client to update a field, use a Server RPC.